FarhanS007/MDFarhanShariar/README.md

 - 👋 Hi, I’m @MDFarhanShariar
-- 👀 I’m interested in Competitive programming
+- 👀 I’m interested in Competitive Programming
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me MFSe#7225(discord)
+- 📫 How to reach me farhan_69(Discord)

 <!---
 MDFarhanShariar/MDFarhanShariar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.